IT-VBFK/AwesomeAssertions/docs/_pages/extensibility.md

   nav: "sidebar"
 ---

-To facilitate the need for those developers which ideas don't end up in the library, Fluent Assertions offers several extension points.
+To facilitate the need for those developers which ideas don't end up in the library, Awesome Assertions offers several extension points.
 They are there so that they can build their own extensions with the same consistent API and behavior people are used to.
 And if they feel the need to alter the behavior of the built-in set of assertion methods, they can use the many hooks offered out of the box.
 The flip side of all of this is that we cannot just change the internals of FA without considering backwards compatibility.
 But looking at the many extensions available on the NuGet, it's absolutely worth it.

 ## Building your own extensions